 “Rubbing” any product into your skin is ill-advised—not only does this approach pull at the skin, but the product won’t get a chance to sink in and fully absorb the way that it should.
 This is especially true of oil, which is only effective when the skin is really able to drink it up.
 The best way to apply it is by first warming a few drops of oil between your hands before gently pressing it onto your face until it absorbs. ”

 Sometimes,” says Kugelman, “I literally hold my hands for a few seconds on my face, as the heat helps the oil to ‘melt’ and absorb more deeply into the skin.”
 Try it—it feels great.
-Now that you’re basically a face oil expert, here are three of the newest ones for stepping up your hydration game:
+Now that you’re basically a face oil expert, here are some options for stepping up your hydration game:

 Drunk Elephant Virgin Marula Luxury Facial Oil